South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 South Carolina Medicaid Long-Term Care Definition

 Medicaid is a health care program for low-income individuals of all ages.
-While there are many different coverage groups, this page is focused on long-term care Medicaid eligibility for South Carolina senior residents (aged 65 and over).
+While there are many different coverage groups, our focus is on long-term care Medicaid eligibility for South Carolina senior residents (aged 65 and over).
 In addition to providing care in nursing homes, community residential care facilities (assisted living facilities), and adult foster care homes, SC Medicaid pays for non-medical services and supports to help frail seniors live in their homes.
 There are three categories of long-term care Medicaid programs for which South Carolina seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who is eligible will receive assistance.
 Benefits are provided only in nursing home facilities.